Jason Pottinger

-Jason Pottinger (born June 29, 1983) is a former professional Canadian football linebacker who played in the Canadian Football League (CFL).
-He was drafted second overall by the BC Lions in the 2006 CFL Draft.
+Jason Pottinger (born June 29, 1983) is a Canadian former professional football linebacker who played in the Canadian Football League (CFL).
+He was drafted second overall by the BC Lions in the 2006 CFL draft.
 He played CIS football for the McMaster Marauders.

 Early years

-Pottinger went to McMaster University in Hamilton, Ontario and played CIS football for the McMaster Marauders from 2002 to 2005.
-He was named a member of the Ontario University Athletics All-Star Team in each of his last three seasons and a member of the All-Canadian team twice.
-He was named the Outstanding Defensive Player of the OUA in for both the 2004 and 2005 seasons.
+In Grade 11, Pottinger began to receive recruitment letters from several American Division I and II schools, as well as Canadian universities from coast to coast.
+Jason opted to attend McMaster University in Hamilton, Ontario and played CIS football for the McMaster Marauders as a starting Linebacker from 2002 to 2005.
+In both 2004 and 2005, Jason was named a Canadian Interuniversity Sport (CIS) First Team All-Canadian – an honour given to the best Canadian football players in the CIS – and awarded the President’s Trophy as the defensive MVP of the Ontario University Athletics (OUA) league.
+He was named an Ontario University Athletics All-Star three times.

+Jason played his early years of football with the Oshawa Hawkeyes city football club, receiving numerous team MVP awards.
+In 2002, he was selected to represent Ontario in the prestigious Canada Cup tournament, held that year in the nation’s capital.
+Team Ontario defeated Team Manitoba in the championship game and Jason was awarded Most Valuable Defensive Player of the tournament.
 Jason played football with the Oshawa Hawkeyes from age 9 until he began playing for McMaster University.
-He continues to stay in touch with Durham Region youth football programs, and is a big supporter of youth football everywhere.
+Jason continues to stay in touch with Durham Region youth football programs, and is a big supporter of youth football everywhere.